To get the latest and most quality design resources!

 What are the main tasks of UI designers (graphic user interface designers)?

 Most of the UI designers we refer to are GUI graphic designers.
-Their main work tasks include: graphic design, icon production, app brand production, and interface design, etc.
+Their main work tasks include: graphic design, icon production, app brand production, interface design and Industrial control HMI design, etc.

 In the actual work of Internet product development, you are connected to the product manager (or interaction designer) upstream; downstream you are connected to your front-end engineer.

 Therefore, you usually complete the graphical visual design of the UI interface based on the interaction draft issued by the product manager.
 This requires you to understand the interactive draft, understand that interactive design is the best option, and can endorse the visual design.

 After completing the visual draft of the UI interface, the UI designer will mark it up and deliver it to the downstream front-end engineer for interface refactoring.
 When necessary, you may also want to use some UI effects to clarify the designer's intent, so knowing a little about UI animation design is also a plus.